Microsoft Partner Program 2026: The Complete Getting Started Guide

 What Is the Microsoft AI Cloud Partner Program?

 The Microsoft AI Cloud Partner Program (MAICPP) is the official partnership ecosystem for companies that build on, sell, or deliver services using Microsoft technologies.
 Launched in October 2022 to replace the legacy Microsoft Partner Network (MPN), the program serves over 400,000 partners across every country where Microsoft operates.
-Approximately 7,500 new partners join each month.
+The ecosystem has grown from 400,000 partners in 2022 to over 500,000 in 2025.

 The program provides a structured path from initial enrollment to top-tier partner status, with each level unlocking more resources, more customer opportunities, and more incentive funding.
 At the base level, any company can join for free.
 As you demonstrate customer success, earn certifications, and grow revenue, you earn Solutions Partner designations and eventually Advanced Specializations — each unlocking progressively more valuable benefits and funding programs.